OxMarco/BadUSB/README.md

 When the unit is plugged in, a new terminal window is opened and a reverse shell on port 8080 is established, without prompting anything to the user.
 When the script has run, the led will start blinking until unplugged from the USB port.

+## HowTo
+Simply run __nc -l PORT__ on your machine in order to listen to the incoming connections.
+Other uses may involve an automatic meterpeter session with permanent payload deployment.

 ## Under Development
 The features still to be fully implemented/functional:
 * Non-US keyboard layout;